Sistemo v0.5.0: Storage-Driven Machine Lifecycle

 # Deploy with custom storage

-sistemo vm deploy debian --name web --storage 5GB
+sistemo machine deploy debian --name web --storage 5GB

 # Create and attach a data volume